c++11 - Which type to declare to avoid copy and make sure returned value is moved -

 because 4 options return value exact same way. thing changes way bind variable returned temporary.

-• c) declares variable a const-reference temporary, extending lifetime of temporary. means temporary return value gets storage, , variable a refer it. compiler, knowing statically reference points returned value, generate same code a).
+aconst-reference temporary, extending lifetime of temporary. means temporary return value gets storage, , variablearefer it. compiler, knowing statically reference points returned value, generate same code a). - b) , d), not sure they're for. (and if works) not take rvalue reference @ point. if need one, explicitly

 now :